 Molly has wide-ranging research experience encompassing laboratory, clinical trial and healthcare settings.

-Molly Hashmi-Greenwood is a Physiotherapy Lecturer within the Faculty of Health and Wellbeing and Assessment Lead for all undergraduate (UG) and postgraduate (PG) Physiotherapy courses.
+Molly Hashmi-Greenwood is a Physiotherapy Lecturer within the College of Health, Wellbeing and Life Sciences and Assessment Lead for all undergraduate (UG) and postgraduate (PG) Physiotherapy courses.

 Molly specialises in cardiorespiratory physiotherapy, leading the cardiorespiratory section of the team at UG and PG levels.
 She teaches across all undergraduate and postgraduate levels, inputting into a number of modules ranging from developing professional practice and introductory level physiotherapy through to complex case management, advanced practice and dissertations at PG level.
 She also teaches a range of qualified staff in practice via commissioned courses.

 As Assessment Lead Molly works to ensure that the course team is supported throughout all assessment processes.
 This assures facilitation of department best practice in relation to university assessment regulations to uphold quality standards for assessment and feedback for all students on our courses.
 This requires maintaining a detailed overview of all physiotherapy courses and involves close working with the course team, the wider AHP Assessment Leads group, External Examiners, Quality, LTA, Student Registry and Administrative staff.

 Molly qualified as a Physiotherapist in 2003 and specialised in cardiorespiratory physiotherapy with a particular focus on acute critical care and rehabilitation after critical illness.
 She joined SHU in 2012 to become a full time lecturer and in addition continues to work clinically as a Respiratory Specialist Physiotherapist across a range of respiratory specialities locally within the NHS supporting 7-day service delivery.